NEOlson-codes/AES_Encryption_C/AES_Encryption_C/README.txt

 /*********************************************************************\
  PROJECT        : AES-256 Encryption Module
  PURPOSE        : C language practice, learn more encryption algorithms DATE STARTED   : 2-20-22
+ MAIN INTERFACE : aes_encryption.c
  NOTES          :

 I thought it would be a fun exercise to do the following - create an implementation of the AES-256 encryption algorithm, then use it to store